Policy details

 18.3.2 Any issues relating to a student’s DBS check will be dealt with under the appropriate regulations for DBS Screening available here.

-18.4 Contracts/Contractors
+18.4 Contracts/contractors

 18.4.1 The College is aware that contractors will not be covered through the staff recruitment process and will where appropriate include appropriate contractual provisions which will have regard to safeguarding principles.